egovernment/egovernment.github.io/documentation/installation/server.markdown

 ---
 layout: doc-pages
-permalink: /installation/requirements
+permalink: /installation/server
 title: 'Requirements for eRegistrations server'
 ---

+# Installation of eRegistrations on a server

-# Requirements for eRegistrations server
+### Requirements for eRegistrations server

 Here is the minimum requirement configuration that the server must have in order to have the best user experience on eRegistrations system :